Questions to ask, Myths, and Tips

 11. Is the water temperature setting for the water to run through the pipes too high?

-12. Is the AWHP operating on an outdoor sensor for the proper water temperature at a given outdoor temperature.
+12. Is the AWHP operating on an outdoor sensor for the proper water temperature at a given outdoor temperature?

-With the higher cost of electricity compared to the cost of gas or oil how can it be cheaper to run?
-It's all about the operating efficiency.
-Heat pumps have two efficiency ratings.
-The first is the Seasonal Energy Efficiency Ratio (SEER) and applies to the air conditioning side of the heat pump.
-The higher the number the more efficient the cooling cycle will be, The second is the Coefficient of Performance (COP) for the heating cycle.
-The higher the number the lower the operating cost.
-Electricity is billed in Kilowatt hours (KWh).
-To explain this let's assume you choose an AWHP with a coefficient of 4.
-That means for every 1 KW of electricity you buy you will get 4 KW of heat.
-The COP is a moving target as the outdoor temperature changes.
-This is why it is a good idea to oversize slightly according to the manufacturers heating curves.
-Using an outdoor sensor to automatically adjust the supply water temperature to the system.
-The cooler the system supply water temperature, the unit will run at a higher COP.
+The second is the Coefficient of Performance (COP) for the heating cycle.
+The higher the number, the lower the operating cost.
+Electricity is billed in kilowatt-hours (kWh).
+To explain this, let's assume you choose an AWHP with a coefficient of 4.
+That means for every 1 KW of electricity you buy, you will get 4 KW of heat.
+The COP is a moving target as outdoor temperatures change.
+This is why it is a good idea to slightly oversize the system based on the manufacturer's heating curves and to use an outdoor sensor to automatically adjust the supply water temperature to the system.
+The cooler the system's supply water temperature, the higher the unit's COP.
 AWHP should run exceptionally long cycles to be efficient.

 Will I have to add insulation to my home?